 Obligation to pay controls are your front line defense against fraud and mistakes in the AP department.

-These controls are all about making sure that the right amount is paid to the right person or entity.
+These controls ensure that the right amount gets paid to the right person or entity.

 This section of the checklist can be broken down into four specific controls:

 - PO approval

 The PO purchase process provides improved accuracy in both inventory and financial management.
 It provides for better planning and budgeting, since funds need to be available before a PO is issued.